famliy-screen-time/familyscreentime.ca/_posts/2020-05-25-screen-time-focus-group-insights.md

 # Canadian Paediatric Society’s Recommendations

+One of the few available sets of recommendations for healthy screen usage in young children is given to us by the Canadian Paediatric Society (you can see their full article [here](https://www.cps.ca/en/documents/position/screen-time-and-young-children), with the recommendations located near the end).
+When asked what they thought of the quality,

-Overall, parents feel there is a lack of recommendatinos for them to follow
+Overall, parents feel that there is a lack of recommendations available for them to follow.

 When recommendations do exist, they are often vague